Omagh: The Troubles

-Omagh came into the international focus of the media on 15 August 1998, when the Real Irish Republican Army exploded a car bomb in the town centre.
+Omagh became the focus of international media attention when, on 15 August 1998, the Real Irish Republican Army exploded a car bomb in the town centre.
 29 people were killed in the blast – 14 women (including one pregnant with twins), 9 children and 6 men.
 Hundreds more were injured as a result of the blast.

 In April 2011, a car bomb killed police constable Ronan Kerr.
 A group of former Provisional IRA members calling itself the Irish Republican Army made its first public statement later that month claiming responsibility for the killing.

 In February 2023, an off-duty senior police officer was shot and critically injured at a sports complex in the town.
 Police stated they were focusing on the New IRA.

+Demographics

+2021 census

+At the time of the 2021 census, there were 20,458 people living in Omagh.
+Of these: